oyvindberg/typo/README.md

 - safely interact with your Postgres database
 - avoid having to write repetitive and error-prone code

-(`typo` is however just starting out - the functionality described here is not fully developed and tested.
-Get involved if you want to change that!)

 ## Build safer systems

 We use the compiler to verify our programs.
-All is great, until you need to interact with the outside world, which can be messy.
+All is great, until you need to interact with the messy outside world.

 One of the best tools we have available to help the compiler verify our interactions with the outside world is contract-driven development.

-Say our API is described by an OpenApi definition.
+Say an API is described by an OpenApi definition.
 If you use that to generate code for the HTTP layer you guarantee that you implement it correctly because otherwise the compiler can help you!

 `typo` intends to provide the same safety in the database layer.
-It does this by generating correct code for all your tables and views based on postgres metadata tables.
+It does this by generating correct code for all your tables, views and queries based on postgres metadata tables.

 ## Write less boilerplate code